AdobeDocs/experience-platform.en/help/data-governance/mtls-api/public-certificate-endpoint.md

 ---
 title: Public Certificate Endpoint
-description: Learn how to retrieve your public certificates using the Adobe Experience Platform API.
+description: Learn how to retrieve your public certificates using the /public-certificate endpoint of the MTLS Service API.
 role: Developer
 ---
 # Public certificate endpoint